co-cart/co-cart/readme.txt

 * **NEW**: [Flexiable Shipping](https://wordpress.org/plugins/flexible-shipping/) added as plugin suggestion.
 * **NEW**: No cache control added to help prevent CoCart from being cached at all so results return quicker.
 * **NEW**: Should table creation fail during install, ask user if they have privileges to do so.
+* **NEW**: Ability to set the customers billing email address while adding item/s to cart.
+Great for capturing email addresses for cart abandonment.
 * Deprecated: Upgrade Warning notice.
 * Enhanced: Shipping rates now return meta data if any.
 Thanks to [@gabrielandujar](https://github.com/gabrielandujar) for contributing.
 * Enhanced: Stock check improved when adding item by checking the remaining stock instead.